Introduction – Cleaning Products

 Every year, the big detergent manufacturers come up with dozens of new ideas for keeping homes sparkling clean and free from bacteria, from germ-busting sprays to disposable mops.
 Ignore the hype and keep things simple: one multi-surface cleaner will suffice for nearly all household tasks, including kitchens and bathrooms alike.
-Cutting down the use of chemicals in the home is the first step towards reducing their impact on the environment.
+Cutting down the use of synthetic and petro-chemicals in the home can in many cases be the first step towards reducing their impact on the environment.

 Household cleaning products are formulated from a wide range of ingredients, and almost always contain surfactants (detergents) which help to remove dirt and grease and allow them to disperse in water.
 Natural surfactants can be derived from vegetable substances, but many big brands continue to use petroleum derivatives such as the much-criticised sodium lauryl sulphate.

 Petroleum-based surfactants are derived from a non-renewable resource and often biodegrade more slowly and less completely than those produced from vegetables.
 During the degradation process, they can form compounds that are even more dangerous than the original chemicals themselves.